Day 1 Arrival in Punta Arenas

 This morning you will be transferred to Punta Arenas airport for your early morning charter flight to King George Island, Antarctica (weather permitting).
 The flight will take approximately one-and-a-half hours.

-On arrival into King George Island your expedition team is on hand to greet you for your Zodiac transfer to board the vessel.
-You’ll have time to settle into your cabin before your important briefings.
+On arrival into King George Island, your expedition team is on hand to greet you for your Zodiac transfer to board the vessel.
+You’ll have time to settle into your cabin before the important briefings.

 This evening, get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Antarctica.